TranslationalBioinformaticsUnit/BMN_characterization/README.md

 This repository is a summary of codes used in  [_Deep deconvolution of the hematopoietic stem cell regulatory microenvironment reveals a high degree of specialization and conservation between mouse and human_](https://www.biorxiv.org/content/10.1101/2021.07.17.452614v1).

 ### Preprocessing, Integration and Clustering
 The cells were filtered and integrated using Seurat.
+A divide-and-conqur strategy was applied using IKAP[[REF1]](#ref1).
 Core script is [Clustering.R](R_code/Clustering.R)

 ### Bootstrapping

-To measure the robustness of the clusters, we customized an existing bootstrapping-based approach based on random forest [[REF1]](#ref1).
+To measure the robustness of the clusters, we customized an existing bootstrapping-based approach based on random forest [[REF2]](#ref2).
 See details below.

 ###### Summary of the bootstrapping strategy: